ycs77/inertia-laravel-ssr-head/README.md

 })
 ```

-Use in React or other client-side framework:
+Use in React or other client-side frameworks:

 ```diff
 ...